-Hansong Li is a political theorist and historian of political, economic, and legal thought at the Department of Government, the Joint Centre for History and Economics, the Minda de Gunzburg Centre for European Studies, and the Mittal Institute for South Asia at Harvard University.
-He has published academic articles and books in mulitple languages on historical philology and political philosophy, ethics and economics, social and intellectual history.
+Hansong Li is a political theorist and historian of political, economic, and legal thought at the Department of Government, the Joint Centre for History and Economics, the Minda de Gunzburg Centre for European Studies, the Mittal Institute for South Asia, and the Early Modern World at Harvard University.
+He has published academic articles and books in multiple languages on historical philology and political philosophy, ethics and economics, social and intellectual history.

-Read the Mittal Institute's interview with Hansong Li here.<embed>
+Read the Mittal Institute's interview with Hansong Li here.

 Ph.D.
 Candidate in Government, Harvard University